user0610/bluebucketpi/README.md

 /path/to/project/templates/main.html
 /path/to/project/static/ # for image files.
 Read the readme there for more details.
 ```
-- ePaper: Waveshare lib and pic folder from their repo:
+- ePaper: Waveshare lib and pic folder from their repo, copy into your project folder.
+In samples, you can run and checkout epd_2in7_test.py - FYI, I could not run epd_2in7_V2_test.py successfully.

 ```
-git clone https://github.com/waveshare/e-Paper.git
+sudo apt-get install python3-numpy sudo apt-get install python3-pil sudo pip3 install spidev git clone https://github.com/waveshare/e-Paper.git sudo raspi-config
+Choose Interfacing Options -> SPI -> Yes Enable SPI interface
 ```
 - setup root crontab like this (starts webapp, starts the time-lapse picture-taking, starts the stats printing/monitoring, creates a time-lapse mp4 daily at 5am):
 ```